Neolamprologus multifasciatus: Etymology

 Neolamprologus comes from the Greek words; "neos", meaning "young" or "new", "lampros" meaning "bright", and "logos" which denotes the white of the eye.
 The specific epithet refers to the banding pattern on the body and comes from the Latin "multi" meaning "many" and "fascia" meaning "striped.

 Distribution

 The geographic range of N. multifasciatus is limited to Lake Tanganyika.
 They are found on sandy sediments occupying rock crevices and Neothauma shell beds throughout the margins of the lake, ranging from the littoral zone to the limnetic zone.
-Lake Tanganyika is very deep with an average depth of 570 m (1,870 ft) and a maximum depth of 1,470 m (4,820 ft).
-Most animals live along the shallow shorelines where the water is alkaline (pH of 7.5–9.0) and tropical in temperature, 75–80 °F (24–27 °C).
+Lake Tanganyika is very deep with an average depth of 570 m and a maximum depth of 1470 m.
+Most animals live along the shallow shorelines where the water is alkaline (pH of 7.5–9.0) and tropical in temperature, 75–80 °F.